pablo-abc/felte/README.md

 yarn add felte
 ```

+> If using Sapper you may need to add felte as a dev dependency.
+To do this just add the `-D` flag to any of the previous commands.

 ## Usage

 Felte exports a single `createForm` function that accepts a config object with the following interface: